ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-transactions/index.md

 In order for the grid to find rows to update and remove, it needs a way to identify these rows.

-If the grid callback `getRowNodeId` is provided, the grid will match on row ID.
+If the grid callback `getRowKey` is provided, the grid will match on row ID.

-If the grid callback `getRowNodeId` is not provided, the grid will match on object reference.
+If the grid callback `getRowKey` is not provided, the grid will match on object reference.

-<api-documentation source='grid-callbacks/callbacks.json' section='callbacks' names='["getRowNodeId"]' ></api-documentation>
+<api-documentation source='grid-callbacks/callbacks.json' section='callbacks' names='["getRowKey"]' ></api-documentation>

 ## Targeting Stores